 What happens if the rod breaks?

-Most rods are made of either titanium or stainless steel.
+Most rods are made of titanium, cobalt chromium, or stainless steel.
 The type of implant used in your surgery will depend on your surgeon's experience, as well as your specific needs.
-Both types of rods are capable of breaking.
+Each type of rod is capable of breaking.

 A broken rod is a sign that a portion of the spine is not fused.
+Without a solid fusion, the rod will be repeatedly stressed and even a very strong rod will eventually break.
 In most cases, rod breakage requires another operation for revision of the fusion and replacement of the rods.

 Will I need more than one spinal fusion?